From mergify

 mergify ci scopes-send -s SCOPE # Send scopes tied to a pull request to Mergify

-mergify ci queue-info # Output merge queue batch metadata from the current PR event
+mergify ci queue-info # Output the current build's merge queue batch metadata (from the git note)

 junit-process)The primary CI command.
 Parses JUnit XML reports, checks quarantine status for failing tests, uploads results to Mergify CI Insights, and determines the final CI exit code.